About parking consultations

 Consultation process

 We produce a letter (or leaflet) that is delivered to every property in the consultation area inviting the community to complete a survey online.
 The letter includes details about how to have a paper questionnaire posted out if completing the survey online is not an option.
-In this document we provide all the relevant information relating to parking controls, including costs and ask a series of questions, the responses to which will help us decide whether a scheme should be introduced and how it will operate.
+In this document we provide all the relevant information relating to parking controls, including costs and ask a series of questions, the responses to which will help us decide whether a scheme should be introduced or amended and how it should operate.

 Response rates